-After being somewhat subdued in the early episodes, Edward roars back into life (few sights are more impressive than that of Patrick O’Connell in full flight) whilst Brian and Jane seem to be forming something of an alliance, both personally and professionally.
+After being somewhat subdued in the early episodes, Ted roars back into life (few sights are more impressive than that of Patrick O’Connell in full flight) whilst Brian and Jane seem to be forming something of an alliance, both personally and professionally.
 But Brian’s wounded psyche (he has a fear of being touched) might be a problem.
 Richard Easton, as so often throughout all six series, impresses here.

 The sight of April Winter (Liza Goddard) who briefly appears in the penultimate installment – The Bonus – signifies that change is on the way for Merroney.
 His offhand comment that she’s his fiancee is a real leftfield jolt – although April’s been mentioned on several occassions (which has prepared the ground for her arrival) it’s hard to imagine the coldly efficient Merroney ever being in love.
 Clare is crushed by the news.
 Bill later tells Gwen that “the torch that girl carries for him makes the Statue of Liberty look like a candle”.

 Hammond Transport has undergone substantial changes over the last few years, morphing from a wholly-owned family concern into a company with strong ties to the bank (where Sir Neville and Merroney reign).
 But it’s the proposed takeover bid from Kirkmans which threatens to split the Hammond family down the middle.
-Some, like David, would be happy to sell their shares for a handsome profit whilst Edward (and especially Mary) are resolutely opposed to the deal.
+Some, like David, would be happy to sell their shares for a handsome profit whilst Ted (and especially Mary) are resolutely opposed to the deal.

-When Merroney goes AWOL (he’s in Amsterdam, meeting with Van der Merwe) the others (especially Edward) are concerned that he’s plotting behind their back.
+When Merroney goes AWOL (he’s in Amsterdam, meeting with Van der Merwe) the others (especially Ted) are concerned that he’s plotting behind their back.
 His adventures in Amsterdam are great fun, adding a touch of out-of-season glamour to the series.
 The sight of his discomforted face as Van der Merwe’s daughter whisks him round Amsterdam at great speed in an open-top jeep is worth the price of admission alone.